 What’s not to love about Singapore’s original Indie ‘hood?
-It’s got everything you’d want; from hole-in-the-wall boutiques to hip cafes, cool bars, and restaurants.
+It has everything you want, from hole-in-the-wall boutiques to hip food spots.

 Before Tiong Bahru, there was Haji Lane – Singapore’s original indie neighbourhood.
-This buzzing, all-hours enclave in eclectic Kampong Glam is peppered with cool boutiques, bars, cafés, and restaurants that rank high on the hip factor – and not to forget those beautiful murals.
-It’s no wonder we keep coming back to one of our favourite neighbourhoods.
-We’ve shared the best spots in Haji Lane and around the corner in Bali Lane, Arab Street and Beach Road for even more good times…
+This buzzing, all-hours enclave in eclectic Kampong Glam is peppered with cool boutiques, bars, cafes and restaurants that rank high on the hip factor – and let’s not forget the street art.
+It’s no wonder we keep coming back to one of our favourite ‘hoods.
+Here are the best food spots, shops and hidden gems in Haji Lane and around the corner in Bali Lane, Arab Street and Beach Road for more good times…